MaximilianHanussek/BOOTABLE/README.md

 - user: The used CPU time taking the number of cores into account
 - sys:  The amount of CPU time spent in the kernel for system calls

 Further you will find the file `benchmark_summary_\*.pdf` which gives you a more compact and statistical overview about the executed benchmarks.
-You will find this file only if you have run the `threadedBioBenchsuiteStatsGenerator.R` script as stated above.
+You will find this file only if you have run the `BOOTABLE_report_generator.R` script as stated above.

+If you also used the scaling parameter you will find the scaling_plots with the number of cores on the x-axis and the walltime on the y-axis.
+Both axes are on logarithmic scale to identify linear behaviour.

 Also in the .pdf file all numbers are stated in seconds.

 Futher you can find a detailed list, tool by tool, in the results directory.
 There you can also find the stdout output (`benchmark_<tool>_output_<cores>.txt`) of the single tools and recapture the steps they have done.

 Further you will find a summary of the underlying hardware/system where the benchmark has been executed, which flags of BOOTABLE has been used and how Bowtie2 and GROMACS has been compiled in the file `bootable_system_info.txt`.